ArtAccess/AIC/README.md

     <li>Idea of a community for art enthusiasts that allowed them to comment and share artwork. </li>
 </ul>

-None of the users witnessed any societal or structural barriers in the form of classism or racism.
+None of the users claimed they witnessed any societal or structural barriers in the form of classism or racism.
 The main obstacles in the way of getting to the museum regularly were a lack of time, financial barriers, and physical accessibility.

 #### Re-shaping the project idea